 - Medial post

-Positioned on the medial to correct the inward tilt, this is the stability feature you’d notice first on stability running shoes.
-They are made of harder foam designed to take on pressure and to slow down the pronation motion effectively.
+Positioned on the medial (inner) side of the shoe to correct inward tilt, this is the stability feature you’d notice first on stability running shoes.
+They are made of harder foam, designed to take on pressure and to slow down the pronation motion effectively.
 Ideally, they should start at the middle of the heel and end at the flex point.

 While it is tempting to think that more is better, it isn’t.
 Don’t go for very hard medial posts.
 Running shoes are designed to absorb 2.5 times of the shock of your body weight.
 Make sure you still get enough cushioning.
-Rigid medial posts will altogether stop pronation, which isn’t good either if your feet don’t need them.
+Rigid medial posts will altogether stop pronation, which isn’t good either, if your feet don’t need that.

 - Contoured and roomy footbed